-The SonarQube MCP Server integrates with SonarQube to provide AI assistants with access to code quality metrics, issues, and analysis results through the Model Context Protocol.
-This server enables AI assistants to retrieve code metrics, access and filter issues, check quality status, and analyze project quality over time.
+The SonarQube MCP Server enables AI assistants to access SonarQube's code quality metrics, issues, and analysis results through the Model Context Protocol.
+This integration allows you to retrieve code metrics, access and filter issues, check quality status, and analyze project quality over time.

 {